2digits-sk/ansible-jumpstart/presentation.md

 - long list of built-in modules
 - able to use remote REST API
 - ready to use modules to Cloud API
-- can write your own module
+- can write your own module (even using bash)

 ---
 ## How Ansible works